20 Feb Dream Tips: 4 Ways to Have an Eco-Friendly Event

 Cut the Plastic

-Bio-Degradable/Compostable Serving Pieces
+Use Bio-Degradable/Compostable Serving Pieces

 While we’re on the subject of dinnerware, let’s also consider serving pieces.
 There’s plenty of bio-degradable dinnerware options that will keep your event looking beautiful and allow it to remain eco-friendly at the same time.
 Or, you can use simple re-usable serving pieces, like wooden or white platters.
-We CAN have both form and function!
+We can have both form and function!

 Now, for the fun part.
 Food!
 Sustainable seafood is a great pick for any eco-friendly event – Oceana maintains a list of the best choices for sustainable seafood and options to avoid.
 And the options are literally endless: shrimp tacos, blackened catfish, oysters Rockefeller… Ok, now we are just getting hungry!
 Dreamy bonus: Often the eco-friendly choices are also less costly.
 Our culinary team can help you design a menu that is delicious and ocean-friendly.

-Seasonally & Locally-Sourced Food
+Seasonally & Locally-Sourced Ingredients

 Want to do your part, but feel overwhelmed?
 We can help you plan your next eco-friendly event!
 Contact us at firstname.lastname@example.org to get started!